EDUCBA

 Balance = Previous Balance – Principal

-• Repeat the same till last month, and we will get the amortization schedule.
+• Repeat until last month, and we will get the amortization schedule.

 Now, we will see an example of preparing an amortization schedule.